ccev/poracle-middleman/README.md

 # tileserver-middleman

 - show nearby stops/gyms on staticmaps
-- hosts staticmaps on discord's cdn
+- hosts staticmaps on discord's cdn: faster loading & hiding your url
 - supports templates, post/get requests, json input, url arg input, multistaticmaps - basically any kind of input your tileserver would also accept
-- since maps are hosted elsewhere, all requests happen locally and you to hide your tileserver url from your users and maybe even block outside requests to /staticmap and /multistaticmap completely

-if you're considering using this, i'm sure you know how to set this up. below are explained a few extra things to note
+if you're considering using this, i'm sure you know how to set this up. just read the rest of the readme

-instead of filling in your tileserver URL in configs, you use the link to this middleman. (default: `http://127.0.0.1:3031`)
+instead of filling in your tileserver URL in other tool configs, you use the link to this middleman. (default: `http://127.0.0.1:3031`)

 for this to work the tool has to send a request to the middleman and use its response as the image URL.
 So if the tool is using pregenerate already, it should be easy to implement this.

-## Webhooks

 You can define a list of webhooks the script will cycle through.
 Usually one is enough but you can set multiple if you want.